kovidgoyal/calibre/manual/edit.rst

 while clicking, the window will close itself after inserting the selected character.

-Because there are a lot of characters, you can define your own "Favorites" characters, that will be shown first.
+Because there are a lot of characters, you can define your own :guilabel:`Favorite` characters, that will be shown first.
 Simply right click on a character to mark it as favorite.
 You can also right click on a character in favorites to remove it from favorites.
 Finally, you can re-arrange the order of characters in